What are the most productive actions in your business?

 In summary, I minimize the work that I do in isolation.
-During working hours, whenever possible, always be getting feedback from the market or being in valuable contact with your ideal audience -- via content, offerings, or conversations.
+Whenever possible, always be getting feedback from the market or being in valuable contact with your ideal audience -- via content, offerings, or conversations.

 I encourage you to write down your own lists: